jekyll/jekyll/docs/plugins.md

         <p><code>matches</code></p>
       </td>
       <td><p>
-        Does the given extension match this converter's list of acceptable extensions?
-Takes one argument: the file's extension (including the dot).
+        Does the given extension match this converter’s list of acceptable extensions?
+Takes one argument: the file’s extension (including the dot).
 Must return <code>true</code> if it matches, <code>false</code>
         otherwise.
       </p></td>